How Will Trump’s Tariffs Impact Amazon Sellers

 What Pricing & Inventory Strategies Should Sellers Use?

-- Pricing Tactics: Build tariffs into your COGS model; stage small price increases (2–5%); lead early and don’t wait for competitors to run dry.
+- Pricing Tactics: Build tariffs into your COGS model; stage small price increases (2-5%) and lead the market.

 - Inventory Management: Clear slow-moving stock before long-term storage fees hit.